adamsoliev/damshell/README.md

 There are a number of tutorial text editor implementations online.
 This repository will host my learnings from them and my own implementation in C, fusing interesting ideas taken from them.
 Later, I might add ones written in C++ and Python.

-My main goal from this project is
+My main goals from this project:

 - practise document/test driven development
 - improve my C